deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 4. Customers who purchase across `multiple genres` present an opportunity to promote `exploratory` or `genre-mixed playlists`, encouraging further engagement.
 5. `Rock` genre loyalty can support returning customer strategies, such as `early announcements` or `priority ticketing` for known fans.
 6. High average revenue per track for `Jazz` and `Classical` points to the viability of premium or `limited-edition offerings` in select regions.
-7. High-value spenders like `František Wichterlová` and `Luis Rojas` highlight the importance of `personalized incentives`, even when purchase frequency is modest.
+7. High-value spenders highlight the importance of `personalized incentives`, even when purchase frequency is modest.
+It can be utilised by branding to gain more potential customers and secure profitability in the long-term financial space.

 </details>